oelin/midjourney-client/README.md

 ## NOTICE

+Due to changes to Replicates API, it is no longer possible to run models anonymously.
+As such, this project, along with [`node-replicate`](https://github.com/Oelin/node-replicate) have been depreciated.
+We recommend switching to Replicate's official API.

+---

 Replicate.com now requires GitHub authentication to run model demos.
 As such, this project, along with `node-replicate` are now depreciated.
 We recommend switching to Replicate's official API.